Lanxin123/C-multithreading/README.md

 # C-multithreading
-Here I only record my study life, and I encountered the trouble.
+Here records my study life, and some difficulties which I suffered from the process of my study.
 +1 @@
-Just learned how to use git.
-The Unfortunately, only learned the most basic operation, while learning with it.fighting...
+I have studied the basic operation of the git now .
+So,for me, i just use it while learning ....fighting(ง •̀_•́)ง...